kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-visibility-and-authorization.md

 3. Provide the basic information for the workspace and click **Next**.

-4. On the **Select Clusters** page, you can see a list of available clusters.
+4. On the **Cluster Settings** page, you can see a list of available clusters.
 Select the clusters that you want to allocate to the workspace and click **Create**.

 5. After the workspace is created, workspace members with necessary permissions can create resources that run on the associated cluster.